henricvivian/contact-manager/README.md

 - Display all contacts: Displays a list of all contacts with their name, phone number, and email address.

--Delete contact: Allows the user to delete a contact by name.
+- Delete contact: Allows the user to delete a contact by name.

 - Exit: Exits the program.